nophora/aws-s3-github-actions/README.md

 Environment variables must exist in GitHub Secrets.

-AWS IAM permission for `AWS_ACCESS_KEY_ID` needs to have `AmazonS3FullAccess` enabled, along with a custom policy (example below) to invalide a CloudFront Cache:
+AWS IAM permission for `AWS_ACCESS_KEY_ID` needs to have `AmazonS3FullAccess` enabled, along with a custom policy (example below) to invalidate a CloudFront Cache:

 ```
 {